hth313/OS4/doc/semimerged.rst

 .. index:: functions; semi-merged, semi-merged functions

 Semi-merged function are prompting XROM functions that take postfix arguments.
-This is much like many built-in functions, i.e. ``RCL``.
+This is much like many built-in functions, e.g. ``RCL``.

 Instructions such as ``RCL`` are made up from two parts, the instruction and its postfix argument.
 On the HP-41 they are displayed in programs